Interview with Julie Balderston

 Building Organizational Skills

-Educating students in the public schools should also include community based life-skills work, and explorations of the wider possibilities in the community.
+Using the community to explore and practice life skills helps gives engaging opportunities for personal growth.
 It is especially rewarding for students and educators alike when field trips yield high interest discoveries.
-Recently, Balderston organized a field trip for middle school and high school students with Asperger’s Syndrome to look at a nuclear reactor.
-They got a tour, and a nuclear physicist showed them a classroom and demonstrated several experiments.
+Recently, Balderston organized a field trip for middle and high school students with high functioning autism to tour a nuclear reactor lab.
+A nuclear physicist showed them a classroom and demonstrated several experiments.
 The students were excited, and so was the physicist.
-He asked if they could extend the field trip, and ended up holding their attention for two and a half hours.
-Special interests such as these can be used to get out into the local community, meeting others with their interests.
-Parents of students who tend to stay cooped up in their rooms with the computer should consider local field trips that they could take that would give their students a chance to explore special interests further.
+He asked if they could extend the field trip and ended up holding their attention for two and a half hours.
+Community experiences like these take children with autism out of their comfort zones and allow them to explore interests and interact with others.

-Balderston notes that many of the students with Asperger’s like manga and anime.
-Teachers talk about it in the Asperger’s classes, and use it for field trips; they try to bring more kids in through starting a club.
+As mentioned earlier, Balderston notes many students with high functioning autism like manga and anime.
+Teachers talk about it in classes and use it for field trips.
+They encourage participation in special interest clubs.
 The officers are students on the autism spectrum, but anyone in the school is invited to come to it.
-It turns out that many other students love to talk about these special interests; so are people in the community.
+It turns out that many other students love to talk about these topics–so are people in the community.

 “The sky is the limit,” she says again.